 Bilateral economic relations with Eastern Europe and Central Asia

 The region Eastern Europe and Central Asia comprises the Russian Federation, the six Eastern Partnership states Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine, and the five Central Asian states Kazakhstan, Kyrgyz Republic, Uzbekistan, Turkmenistan and Tajikistan.
 EU Association and Free Trade Agreements are in force with three of these states - Ukraine, Moldova and Georgia.
 Ukraine and Moldova have been candidates for EU accession since June, 2022, and the opening of accession negotiations with Ukraine and Moldova was decided by the European Council in December, 2023, when Georgia was given an accession perspective as well.
-Accession negotiations were commenced with Ukraine and Moldova in June, 2024, while negotiations with Georgia were put on hold for the time being.
-Georgia’s government decided to suspend the EU accession process until 2028.
+Accession negotiations were commenced with Ukraine and Moldova in June, 2024, while negotiations with Georgia were put on hold for the time being due to serious setbacks in the areas of democracy and the rule of law.
+Georgia’s government itself decided to suspend the EU accession process until 2028.
+Key roadmaps for democratic reforms were adopted with Moldova in 2025 following the completion of the screening process.
 Five states belong to the Eurasian Economic Union EEU - the Russian Federation, Belarus, Kazakhstan, Armenia and the Kyrgyz Republic.

 As of 2014, the EU imposed restrictive measures vis-à-vis the Russian Federation in response to the annexation of the Ukrainian peninsula Crimea and support for pro-Russian rebels in Eastern Ukraine.
 These measures comprise economic sanctions.